department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/neutral-and-inclusive-language.md

 anchors:
   - anchor: Gender-neutral pronouns and terms for family relationships
   - anchor: Language that doesn’t assume an ability or device
-  - anchor: Use “we” and “us” instead of specific roles and titles
+  - anchor: First-person language instead of specific roles and titles
 ---

 ## Gender-neutral pronouns and terms for family relationships